 - You can make the egg salad classic by leaving out the celery and red onion, and using mustard powder instead of Dijon, about 3/4 teaspoon.
 I like to use green onion or chives in place of minced onion.

 - Try the egg salad curried: Just add 1 ½ teaspoons of curry powder to the ingredients.

 - You can always shake up how you serve egg salad – on a bun, in a pita, or even inside a tomato half.

 - The marinated Asparagus can take a different spin with red wine vinegar instead of the lemon juice and a teaspoon of dijon.

-My Payoff: A quick, simple dinner without heating up the house, and I’ll have extra hard-boiled eggs in the fridge for later.
+A quick, simple dinner without heating up the house, and I’ll have extra hard-boiled eggs in the fridge for later.